brawer/OSMExpress/README.md

 [Manual](docs/MANUAL.md), [Programming Guide](docs/PROGRAMMING_GUIDE.md)

-OSM Express is a fast storage format for OpenStreetMap that powers [Protomaps](https://protomaps.com) tools.
+OSM Express is a fast storage format for OpenStreetMap that powers [SliceOSM](https://github.com/SliceOSM).
 It's designed as a low level building block specific to the OSM data model; common access patterns such as random lookups by ID, in-place minutely updates, and spatial queries are efficient and simple to manage in production applications.

 ## Features